sammcj/gollama/README.md

 Gollama is a macOS / Linux tool for managing Ollama models.

-It provides a TUI (Text User Interface) for listing, inspecting, deleting, copying, and pushing Ollama models as well as optionally linking them to LM Studio.
+It provides a TUI (Text User Interface) for listing, inspecting, deleting, copying, and pushing Ollama models as well as optionally linking them to LM Studio*.

 The application allows users to interactively select models, sort, filter, edit, run, unload and perform actions on them using hotkeys.